Nelson-Gon/cytounet/README.md

 **Why another repository and not a fork?**

-NelsonGon decided to turn this from a fork to an actual repository because I had no intentions of merging any changes made here into the original repository, mainly because the original repository seemed fairly inactive.
+I decided to turn this from a fork to an actual repository because I did not intend to create a pull request at the original repository, mainly because the latter seemed fairly inactive.

 You can view my commits via Github or `git` as you may find convenient, in case you are curious.